flare-foundation/governance-proposals/FIP/FIP_10.md

 | 110   | 600            | &#x2715;             | &#x2713;          | 1                 | 600           | 7800                | 8400                |
 | 111   | 200            | &#x2715;             | &#x2715;          | 0                 | 0             | 7800                | 8600                |

-Example of how strikes and rewards are determined in an epoch relative to behavior:
+This table shows how strikes and rewards are determined in an epoch relative to a provider's participation:

 <table>
   <tr>